nhoyt/copy-page-link/README.md

 A Chrome extension that builds a link to the current page being viewed in your browser and copies it to the clipboard.

-The options page allows you to select one of the following the link formats:
+The options page allows you to select from the following link formats:
 * Markdown format
 * XML &lt;site&gt; element